What’s this? Chelly Wood has written a book? Can I buy it?

 First, when I die and meet my maker (hopefully quite some time from now), I want to leave behind a significant legacy: an online free-access library of doll clothes patterns to fit dolls of many shapes and sizes, and knowledge of how to sew doll clothes that will inspire creativity in others for many generations to come.

 Second, the ads on this website help me raise a little money to keep the website running, but these funds are also used for education-related charitable causes.
-I use 90% of the funds from this website to buy fabric, snaps, dolls, and photography equipment; the other 10% of my funds go to education-related funding projects.

 In 2018, ChellyWood.com earned over $700.00 from its ads.
 I donated over $100 of our profits to purchasing books for the school library where I work.
 I also bought fabric for and sewed new aprons for the lunch staff at our school.